-ROG – Republic Of Gamers, is a brand of Asus mainly dealing with gaming peripherals for PCs who ventured into mobiles with the ROG Phone in mid-2018.
+ROG – Republic Of Gamers, is a brand of Asus mainly dealing with gaming peripherals for PCs that ventured into mobiles with the ROG Phone in mid-2018.
 I didn’t have a chance to use it and it has had an okayish release in India with mediocre publicity.
 I’ve gotten our hands on the second iteration, though.
 So without further ado, I present to you – one of the most powerful phones on this planet at the moment.

 The Asus ROG Phone II – Review